kettanaito/react-advanced-form/docs/getting-started/creating-form.md

-# Creating form
+# Creating a form

 ## Introduction
-After our [composite fields](./creating-fields) are prepared, we can construct any forms we need.
+React Advanced Form is field-centric.
+That means that it treats each form as a composite component containing various [field components](./creating-fields).

 Simply place a `Form` component and pass the necessary fields as its children.
-No tons of configurations, no obscure field declarations.

-At this point we are going to focus on the layout only.
+Statically or dynamically, that doesn't matter.

 ## Example
 ```jsx